yingweiwo

 Pharmacodynamics

-Rifabutin is an antibiotic that inhibits DNA-dependent RNA polymerase activity in susceptible cells.
-Specifically, it interacts with bacterial RNA polymerase but does not inhibit the mammalian enzyme.
-It is bactericidal and has a very broad spectrum of activity against most gram-positive and gram-negative organisms (including Pseudomonas aeruginosa) and specifically Mycobacterium tuberculosis.
-Because of rapid emergence of resistant bacteria, use is restricted to treatment of mycobacterial infections and a few other indications.
-Rifabutin is well absorbed when taken orally and is distributed widely in body tissues and fluids, including the CSF.
-It is metabolized in the liver and eliminated in bile and, to a much lesser extent, in urine, but dose adjustments are unnecessary with renal insufficiency.
+Rifabutin is an antibiotic that inhibits the activity of DNA-dependent RNA polymerase in susceptible cells.
+Specifically, rifabutin interacts with bacterial RNA polymerase but does not inhibit mammalian RNA polymerase.
+It has bactericidal activity and broad-spectrum antibacterial activity against most Gram-positive and Gram-negative bacteria (including Pseudomonas aeruginosa) and Mycobacterium tuberculosis.
+Due to the rapid emergence of resistant bacteria, the use of rifabutin is limited to the treatment of mycobacterial infections and a few other indications.
+Oral rifabutin is well absorbed and widely distributed in tissues and fluids throughout the body, including cerebrospinal fluid.
+Rifabutin is metabolized in the liver and excreted primarily via bile, with a small amount excreted in the urine; however, no dose adjustment is required for patients with renal insufficiency.

-Rifabutin is readily absorbed from the gastrointestinal tract, with an absolute bioavailability averaging 20%.
+Absorption> Rifabutin is readily absorbed from the gastrointestinal tract, with an average absolute bioavailability of 20%.

-A mass-balance study in three healthy adult volunteers with 14C-labeled rifabutin showed that 53% of the oral dose was excreted in the urine, primarily as metabolites.
-About 30% of the dose is excreted in the feces.
+Excretion Route> A mass balance study of rifabutin in three healthy adult volunteers using 14C-labeled rifabutin showed that 53% of the oral dose was excreted in the urine, primarily as metabolites.
+Approximately 30% of the dose was excreted in the feces.

-Hepatic.
-Of the five metabolites that have been identified, 25-O-desacetyl and 31-hydroxy are the most predominant.
-The former metabolite has an activity equal to the parent drug and contributes up to 10% to the total antimicrobial activity. iological Half-Life 45 (± 17) hours
+Metabolism/Metabolites> Hepatic metabolism.
+Of the five identified metabolites, 25-O-deacetyl and 31-hydroxy are the most abundant.
+Pre-metabolites have activity comparable to the parent drug and contribute up to 10% to the total antibacterial activity.
+Biological half-life: 45 ± 17 hours.

 Mechanism of Action

-Rifabutin acts via the inhibition of DNA-dependent RNA polymerase in gram-positive and some gram-negative bacteria, leading to a suppression of RNA synthesis and cell death.
+Rifabutin works by inhibiting DNA-dependent RNA polymerase in Gram-positive and some Gram-negative bacteria, leading to RNA synthesis inhibition and cell death.

-Rifabutin inhibits DNA-dependent RNA polymerase in susceptible strains of Escherichia coli and Bacillus subtilis, but not in mammalian cells.
-Rifabutin does not inhibit this enzyme is resistant strains of Escherichia coli.
-It is not known whether rifabutin inhibits DNA-dependent RNA polymerase in Mycobacterium avium or in Mycobacterium intracellulare, which constitute Mycobacterium avium complex.
+Rifabutin inhibits DNA-dependent RNA polymerase in susceptible Escherichia coli and Bacillus subtilis strains, but has no effect on mammalian cells.
+Rifabutin does not inhibit drug-resistant Escherichia coli strains.
+It is currently unclear whether rifabutin inhibits DNA-dependent RNA polymerase in Mycobacterium avium or intracellular Mycobacterium (which together constitute the Mycobacterium avium complex).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.